EllenBosMarcelMulder/Coherence-Act/README.md

-# README -> This Repro is NEW is under daily construction, all rights reserved by Marcel Mulder, Niels Groeneveld and Ellen Bos.
+# README -> This Repro is NEW is under daily construction, I am working on the links <-

+All rights reserved by Marcel Mulder, Niels Groeneveld and Ellen Bos.

 This repository publishes and safeguards research and legal frameworks of international relevance.